 <scheme>://<host>/?id=1'%20or%20'1'%20=%20'

-are command line flags) and
+(scheme and host are command line flags) and

 it will expect status 403 in the response.
 If this expectation proves

-true the test passed (OK
+true the test passed (OK).
+Otherwise it failed

-There exist additional input
+There exist additional input and output

 fields.
 You can use different methods, insert custom headers or instead